matm/jQuery-File-Upload-Wiki/How-to-implement-File-Limits.md

-This page explains how to implement client-side limits for the files being uploaded, e.g. to restrict **file sizes** and **file types**.
+This page explains how to implement client-side limits for the files being uploaded, e.g. to restrict **file sizes** and **file types** or the number of selected files.
 To enforce these constraints, you will still have to implement the same limitations within your server-side handler, as any client-side restrictions can be bypassed.

 ## Example on how to limit the file size to 5 MB: